afirstenberg/blog/search-tool/README.md

 ## Conclusions

 Large Language Models, such as Gemini, aren't reliable when it comes to answering questions.
-We should never rely on an LLM to provide "truth".
+We should never rely on an LLM to provide "truth" and this undermines our trust in these systems.

 Fortunately, there are approaches that help us "ground" an LLM's answers in sets of data to help them be more trustworthy.